All Episodes Plain Text

 And I'll invite you to the fourth 25th party when it takes place.

-I first have to say that you're one of my greatest champions as far as letting people know about slaves and what they contributed to this country.
+Yes, Representative, I first have to say that you're one of my greatest champions as far as letting people know about slaves and what they contributed to this country.

 And please stay with the laws you're trying to pass in that regard.

-And one more thing, on January 20th, I will be watching the tribute to Dr. King, Martin Luther King Jr., and I then maybe go to Donald Trump's campaign, but I will be watching Dr. King,
+And one more thing, on January 20th, I will be watching the tribute to Dr. King, Martin Luther King Jr.

-who said, my children, I hope that one day they will be judged by the content of their character and not the color of their skin.
+But I will be watching Dr. King, who said, my children, I hope that one day they will be judged by the content of their character and not the color of their skin.

-All right, Merle, let's get our response.
+All right, Merlin, let's get a response.

 I think she was the best candidate.